aymnms/mario-isn/README.md

 ℹ️ **Note for distribution**: The generated `.app` may be marked as coming from an unidentified source (attribute `com.apple.quarantine`).
 To run the application, go to system settings to “execute anyway”.

 [![Game screenshot][product-screenshot-8]](#)

+#### Linux

+ℹ️ To run the Linux release, make sure you have SDL2, SDL2_image, and SDL2_mixer installed on your system.
+You can install them via your package manager (e.g., `apt`).

+You can run the provided tarball release directly.
+If SDL2 libraries are not installed system-wide, you might need to set your `LD_LIBRARY_PATH` accordingly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>